Horst Kasner

-Horst Kasner (born Horst Kaźmierczak; 6 August 1926 – 2 September 2011) was a German Protestant theologian and father of former German Chancellor Angela Merkel.
+Horst Kasner (né Kaźmierczak; 6 August 1926 – 2 September 2011) was a German Protestant theologian and father of former German Chancellor Angela Merkel.

 Biography

 Kasner was born as Horst Kaźmierczak in 1926, the son of a policeman in the Pankow suburb of Berlin, where he was brought up.
-His father Ludwig Kaźmierczak (born 1896 in Posen, German Empire - died 1959 in Berlin) was born out of wedlock to Anna Kazmierczak and Ludwik Wojciechowski, ethnic Poles and citizens of the German Empire from the Poznań area.
-Ludwig was mobilised into the German army in 1915 and sent to France, where he was taken prisoner of war and joined the Polish Haller's Army fighting on the side of Entente.
+His father Ludwig Kaźmierczak (1896 in Posen, German Empire – 1959 in Berlin) was born out of wedlock to Anna Kazmierczak and Ludwik Wojciechowski, ethnic Poles and citizens of the German Empire from the Poznań area.
+Ludwig was mobilised into the German army in 1915 and sent to France, where he was taken prisoner of war and joined the Polish Haller's Army fighting on the side of the Entente.
 Together with the army he returned to Poland to fight in the Polish-Ukrainian war and the Polish-Soviet war.
 After Posen had become part of Poland, Ludwig moved with his wife in 1923 to Berlin, where he served as a policeman, and changed his family name to Kasner in 1930.

 While Kasner served in the military during World War II, little is known about Horst Kasner's wartime service; he was held as a prisoner of war at the age of 19.
 During his high school years he was a member of the Hitler Youth, with the last service position of a troop leader.
 From 1948 he studied theology, first in Heidelberg then in Hamburg.
-It was in Hamburg that he got to know and later married Herlinde Jentzsch, an English and Latin teacher, born on 8 July 1928 in Danzig (now Gdańsk, Poland) as the daughter of Danzig politician Willi Jentzsch.
+It was in Hamburg that he got to know and later married Herlinde Jentzsch, an English and Latin teacher, born on 8 July 1928 in Danzig (now Gdańsk, Poland) the daughter of Danzig politician Willi Jentzsch.